 Yet another super traditional name that has been around for a long time.
 What’s new and trendy about this friendly classic is that it’s now being used for boys and girls!
 Charlie is the English diminutive of Charles, a German word meaning “free man.”
 This name became popular in the Middle Ages thanks to Charles the Great, also known as Charlemagne.
 Another way to spell this name is Charley.

 Charlie is such a great name because even though it’s a classic, it’s not overused.
 After nearly 50 years in hibernation, this name reappeared in 2005 and has been slowly climbing the charts ever since.
-In 2018 it ranked at #218.
-It was only a few years ago that Charlie became well recognized as a unisex name and in 2015, for the first time ever, Charlie actually ranked higher on the girls list than the boys.
+It was only a few years ago that Charlie became well recognized as a unisex name and in 2015, for the first time ever, Charlie began ranking higher on the girls list than the boys.

 7. Dakota (duh-KOH-tuh)